 Geometry is the course following Algebra 1 (pre-req).Topics include basic vocabulary and concepts of geometry, analyzing, defining, and applying relationships between lines and polygons, drawing geometric figures in a coordinate plane and justifying the properties of the figures, using theorems and postulates to determine similarity and congruence of polygons, analyzing properties of circles, analyzing properties of two-dimensional and three-dimensional figures, using trigonometric ratios to determine lengths and measures of segments and angles, and performing geometric constructions and designs.

 Students must be on time to class.
 Students are to practice social distancing when possible.
-They must wear masks at all times.
-Students must bring all supplies they wish to use and cannot share any classroom supplies.
-Students cannot pass paper, worksheets, pens, pencils, books, calculators, etc. to each other.
+Students must bring all supplies they wish to use and should not share any classroom supplies.
 If there is any group work, we will practice social distancing; we will not place desks near one another, and we will not get up to switch desks to be close to one another.
 Groups will be assigned so that movement is not necessary.
 Cell phones should be silenced and put away unless teacher grants permission to use in class.
 Students must be fully compliant with the dress code.
-Failure to follow policies and procedures will negatively affect your grade.
+It is expected that all students will always follow SHS’s policies and procedures.

-Please visit our google classroom, and check your email frequently!
-All resources/ information presented in class can be found on either google classroom or here.
-When submitting work virtually, work must be submitted in your own handwriting (not as a document) with ALL work shown of how your solution was determined/developed.
-You should take a picture of your work and upload to google classroom within its assignment.
+Please visit our google classroom and check your email frequently!
+All resources/ information presented in class can be found on our google classroom.
 No credit will be given to assignments submitted with no work shown.

 - 50 % - Assessments and projects (Tests will 2x the weight as Quizzes)